BestTimesToVisit.com Logo

 packing

 Pack comfortable walking shoes!
-You'll be doing a lot of walking uphill.
-Layers are also essential as the weather can change quickly.
-A light raincoat or jacket is a good idea, even in summer.
+You'll be doing a lot of walking on uneven, hilly terrain.
+Layers are also essential, as the weather in Valparaíso can change quickly.
+A light rain jacket or poncho is a good idea, even during the summer months.

 Weather Details